stefan-brus/disco/README.md

 disco
 =====

-A Llisp dialect, implemented in D.
+A lisp dialect written in Haskell.